Daniel-KM/Omeka-S-module-Internationalisation/README.md

 > are available on [GitLab], which seems to respect users and privacy better
 > than the previous repository.__

-[Internationalisation] is a module for [Omeka S] that allows visitors to switch between sites pages, when the sites are managed by language.
+[Internationalisation] is a module for [Omeka S] to manage translations of the public interface and any strings in themes.
+It allows to switch between sites pages and resource pages directly when the sites are managed by language.

 A language switcher is available as a page or resource block, so the user has only one click to see the translated page.

-Any string in any language can be added for translation in the admin board via the module [Table].
+It can be added manually to the theme too.

+A quick and simple interface can be used to add new strings and translations, in any language.
+The languages in themes are automatically included too.

+This module is designed to translate short strings for sites and admin board when the translations are in American English, the default languague or Omeka.

+To translate the records of the resources automatically, you can use the module [Translate].

 Installation
 ------------

-It is recommended to install the php extension `intl` to localize some strings, in particular dates.
+It is recommended to install the php extension `intl` to localize some strings, in particular numbers and dates.
 It may or may not be installed by default on your server, so check the system information in the bottom of the admin board of Omeka.
+A warning is added in the config of the module too.

 See general end user documentation for [installing a module].

 This module requires the module [Common], that should be installed first.

-The module [Table] can be used to add translations in admin board.
+The module [Table] can be used for complex cases where translations are different between sites.

 The module uses external libraries, so use the release zip to install it, or use and init the source.